alexiusvdt/code-review7/README.md

 * build the project using $dotnet build
 * execute code with $dotnet run

+## To Execute Tests

+* clone the repo and/or navigate to the Bakery.Tests directory
+* open a command line prompt
+* enter $dotnet restore
+* enter $dotnet test

 ## Known Bugs

 * If you find additional bugs not listed here, please email me at alex.johnson293@gmail.com with the subject **[_Repo Name_] Bug** and include: